robbobfrh84/gas-up/TO_Tutorials_Examples/clasp-cli-development/README.md

 # Development with Google Apps Script CLI "Clasp"

 NOTE:
-* For a "skinny" guide, see `quickstart.md` for quick server & api
+* See: `/completed_walkthrough-12-2020` for a completed example.
-* New Comp, old project?
-See **Adding remote projects** section below
+* For a "skinny" guide: `quickstart.md` for a quick server & url api example

 ### Summery
 * Install Clasp
-* Setting up and authentication
+* Setting up and local authentication
 * Basic workflow example
 * Adding Google Sheets
 * Logs